rpm-software-management/rpm/docs/manual/format_v6.md

 - File type information is stored as MIME types instead of libmagic strings in RPMTAG_MIMEDICT and RPMTAG_FILEMIMEINDEX, retrievable with RPMTAG_FILEMIMES extension.
+- The optional RPMTAG_PAYLOADALIGNMENT records the payload content alignment, see the Payload section.

 The Payload hashes in a signed Header are sufficient to establish cryptographic provenance of the package, without having to separately